-Chevrolet Impala owners have reported 39 problems related to engine shut off without warning (under the engine and engine cooling category).
+Chevrolet Impala owners have reported 58 problems related to engine shut off without warning (under the engine and engine cooling category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Chevrolet Impala based on all problems reported for the Impala.

 Tl-the contact owns a 2009 Chevrolet Impala.
 The contact stated that aprroximatley 65 mph, the vehicle stalled and shut off without warning.
 The vehicle restarted after numerous attempts.
 The engine power reduced warning indicator illuminated continuously.
 The failure had occurred on several occasions.
 The vehicle was taken to a dealer but was not diagnosed or repaired.
 The manufacturer was not made aware of the issue.
 The failure mileage was 50,000.
 The VIN was not available.
 Ddr.